+Schneider Electric And Datavolt Announce Collaboration To Drive Sustainability And Innovation In Saudi Arabia's Hyperscale Data Center Market

+Sign in Welcome!Log into your account your username your password Forgot your password?
+Password recovery Recover your password your email Search Home Business News Schneider Electric and DataVolt Announce Collaboration to Drive Sustainability and Innovation in...

-Schneider Electric and DataVolt Announce Collaboration to Drive Sustainability and Innovation in Saudi Arabia's Hyperscale Data Center Market
+Schneider Electric and DataVolt Announce Collaboration to Drive Sustainability and Innovation in Saudi Arabia's Hyperscale Data Center Market March 17, 2024 3

-(MENAFN- APCO Worldwide) Riyadh, Saudi Arabia, 14 March 2024 – In a strategic move aimed at accelerating sustainability and innovation in Saudi Arabia's data center sector, Schneider Electric, a global leader in energy management and automation, announced a collaboration with DataVolt, a leading provider of data center solutions in the Kingdom.
+Riyadh, Saudi Arabia– In a strategic move aimed at accelerating sustainability and innovation in Saudi Arabia's data center sector, Schneider Electric, a global leader in energy management and automation, announced a collaboration with DataVolt, a leading provider of data center solutions in the Kingdom.
 This agreement focuses on exploring joint initiatives within DataVolt's sustainability strategy and decarbonization roadmap, while progressing advanced digital infrastructure and energy management solutions for hyperscale data centers.

 The collaboration between Schneider Electric and DataVolt will explore potential synergies on Sustainability and Decarbonization and work close with DataVolt team to achieve its sustainability objectives through the implementation of Schneider Electric's innovative EcoStruxure solutions, which optimize energy efficiency and minimize environmental footprint.